nadinemaqela-jpg/AceEdTutoring/README.md

 # AceEdTutoring
-*The logo on top must be fixed
+* The logo on top must be fixed
-*tutor pictures
+* Tutor pictures
-*Correct Ntuthuko's details
+* Correct Ntuthuko's details
-*Blur the blue and fade the logo to be the same sozi *Subjects button must be used for Tutor resources.
+* Blur the blue and fade the logo to be the same size
+* Subjects button must be used for Tutor resources
+* Change the get help button to register now
+* Add a book a session now button